SciML/DiffEqFlux.jl/docs/src/examples/BayesianNODE_NUTS.md

 #### Step 5: Plot diagnostics.

-A: Plot chain object and auto-corel plot of the first 5 parameters.
+A: Plot chain object and auto-correlation plot of the first 5 parameters.

 ```julia
 samples = hcat(samples...)